Want to learn more about this at Kettering Health?

-It is often thought that only men suffer from hernias, but, in fact, hernias are also common in both women and children.
+It is often thought that only men suffer from hernias, but hernias are also common in both women and children.

-A hernia is defined as “a condition in which a part of an organ protrudes through the wall of the cavity containing it.”
+A hernia is “a condition in which a part of an organ protrudes through the wall of the cavity containing it.”
 Often, patients feel a bulge or lump at the place of the protrusion.
-Additional symptoms include pain in the groin or upper thigh, and pain that goes away with rest, but recurs and worsens throughout the day.
+Other symptoms include pain in the groin or upper thigh and pain that goes away with rest but recurs and worsens throughout the day.

 Hernia repair and treatment

 But it is important to get treatment right away.
-“Hernias should be repaired when identified,” says Dr. Brian Ondulick.
-“They is always a risk for strangulation of the bowel, which could lead to much larger operations.
+“Hernias should be repaired when identified,” says general surgeon Dr. Brian Ondulick.
+“There is always a risk for strangulation of the bowel, which could lead to much larger operations.
 We fix them so that they don’t create more problems.”

 Hernias in children

-Hernias at the groin or belly button are common in children under the age of four, but, typically, no medical intervention is necessary unless the child is having trouble walking or moving.
+Hernias at the groin or belly button are common in children under four.
+But, no medical intervention is typically necessary unless the child is having trouble walking or moving.
 Because children are still growing, it’s better to perform longer-term repairs after growth spurts are over.

-If you think your child may have a hernia, “changing gait is a telltale sign,” James Parker, MD, says.
-“Kids don’t like to stop activity or slow down, so they will try to find ways around it and walk hunched over to take the pressure off the groin or belly button.”
+If you think your child may have a hernia, “changing gait (the way they walk) is a telltale sign,” Dr. James Parker, general surgeon, says.
+“Kids don’t like to slow down, so they will try to find ways around it and walk hunched over to take the pressure off the groin or belly button.”

 If you think you may have a hernia

 Addressing a hernia starts with contacting your primary care physician.
-“Describe what the pain is and the way that it came on,” Dr. Parker says.
+“Describe what the pain is and how it came on,” Dr. Parker says.
 “Was it from activity, heavy lifting, heavy cough?
 Typically, the pain comes on from things that cause an abdominal pressure increase.”